ChenjiahuiLi/Python-for-Everybody/README.md

 2016.10.9 Update

-Use Python to realize data structure & algorithm problems from Stanford Algorithm MOOC course.
+Use Python to implement data structure & algorithm problems from Stanford Algorithm MOOC course.